junior-dev-struggle-bus/junior-dev-struggle-blog/content/blog/thetechbehindtheblog/index.md

 ---
 title: An Introduction to the Junior Dev Struggle Blog
 date: "2019-07-27T22:12:03.284Z"
+description: An Introduction to the Junior Dev Struggle Blog
 ---

 The Junior Dev Struggle Blog is live!!